 Day 27

-As we arrived in Buffalo this morning, we were hoping
+As we arrived in Buffalo art deco City Hall

 At the police station, we were told that a